Center for Space Research

 Forecast Valid For 24 Hours

-Solar activity in the past 24 hours was major flare.
+Solar activity was eruptive in the last 24 hours.

-Based on today's conditions, solar activity for the next 24 hours is predicted to be active.
+Based on today's conditions, solar activity for the next 24 hours is predicted to be eruptive.

-The geomagnetic activity was on quiet level for the last 24 hours.
+The geomagnetic activity was at a quiet level for the last 24 hours.

-The solar wind speed increased from 338 km/s and 482 km/s, while the north-south component of the interplanetary magnetic field fluctuated between -10.1 nT and 12.0 nT.
-There was one geoeffective coronal hole at the western equator, while the others at the southeast, central equator, southwest, and eastern equator were not geoeffective.
-CME on 14 May 2025 at 06:24 UT mainly erupted toward the northwest with a speed of 359 km/s and angular width of 118°.
-The CME was geoeffective and is not likely to have impact on the next 24 hours.
+The solar wind speed increased from 379 km/s to 499 km/s, and the north-south component of the interplanetary magnetic field fluctuated between -7.6 nT and 8.9 nT.
+Coronal holes at the eastern equator, north-west, and north pole were not geoeffective.
+CME on 01 September 2025 11:00 UT mainly erupted toward the west with a speed of 174 km/s and an angular width of 48°.
+The CME was geoeffective and is likely to have no impact on the next 24 hours.

-Active level geomagnetic activity is expected for the next 24 hours.
+Active-level geomagnetic activity is expected over the next 24 hours.

-The ionosphere activity was disturbed on minor level in the last 24 hours.
+Ionosphere was in quiet conditions for the last 24 hours.

-The ionosphere activity on the next 24 hours is predicted to be quiet.
+Ionospheric activity for the next 24 is predicted to be quiet.

-The SWF for the next 24 hours is predicted in minor level due to the prediction of the solar flare.
+The SWF for the next 24 hours is forecasted at minor based on predicted solar flare classes.

 The electron flux was at a low level for the last 24 hours.